 Two-factor authentication (2FA) provides an additional layer of security for authenticating users.
 The user is granted access only after successfully presenting two pieces of evidence (or factors): knowledge (something the user and only the user knows), and possession (something the user and only the user has).

-Naverisk uses a PIN code as the knowledge factor, and a Time-based One Time Password (TOTP), generated by the Google Authenticator (or compatible) application as the possession factor.
-A person without knowledge of the PIN code and possession of the device running Google Authenticator is unable to log into Naverisk.
+Naverisk uses a password and/or a PIN code as the knowledge factor, and a Time-based One Time Password (TOTP), generated by the Google Authenticator (or compatible) application as the possession factor.
+A person without knowledge of the Password/PIN code and possession of the device running Google Authenticator is unable to log into Naverisk.

 This document details the steps of setting up Google Two-Factor Authentication for users of Naverisk.
 This guide will also cover setting up Google Authenticator on an iPhone to generate authentication codes.

 It is recommended that the Google Authenticator or compatible application is downloaded onto a smartphone to generate the authentication code needed when logging in.
 This can be found by simply searching for the Google Authenticator app on the Apple App Store (iPhone) or Google’s Play Store (Android).